Kill the Bill: ‘It’s an attack to us all and must be stopped at all costs’

 “BLM Cardiff came in solidarity with Bristol because it was a peaceful protest,” said one of its members, “we have regular contact with individuals who did attend the protest saying that it was relatively peaceful until the police came there.”

-Unauthorised by the authorities, Tuesday night a second demonstration occurred.
+Unauthorised by officers, Tuesday night a second demonstration occurred.
 Despite being peaceful, riot police cracked down the rally with force and made 14 arrests.

 Even though the news of the violence has filled the covers of every newspaper across the country, few remembered the peaceful march that the majority of Bristolians took part in.